Twins rally past White Sox

 Danny Santana singled to open the eighth off Jake Petricka (0-2) and Brian Dozier followed by chopping a single to right that put runners at the corners.
 Mauer then slapped an RBI double down the left-field line that plated Santana and gave Minnesota the lead.

-Kendrys Morales was intentionally walked to load the bases following a strikeout of Josh Willingham and Kurt Suzuki added an another run on a sacrifice fly to center.
+Kendrys Morales was intentionally walked to load the bases following a strikeout of Josh Willingham and Kurt Suzuki added another run on a sacrifice fly to center.

 Mauer finished with two RBI and Willingham homered to help the Twins snap a five-game losing streak.